CHEMeDATA/CHEMeDATA.github.io/smash.md

 <img src="images/chemedataLogo_transparent.png" width="100" alt="CHEMeDATA logo" />

-Check out the [list of projects](projects/allProjectsPresentedSmash) presented at the Conference!
+Look at the [projects](projects/allProjectsPresentedSmash) presented at the Conference!

 If you want to be updated about our activity, sign up for [the mailing list](https://dashboard.mailerlite.com/forms/379952/83698043057079544/share).